Trail Conditions

 Annie Lake Road to Alligator Lake No Report

-Annie Lake Road to Wolf Creek No Report Caution wild fire prevention project in progress in the Wolf Creek / Mary Lake area with crews and equipment working on and near trail as well as possible plowed sections throughout the winter.
+Annie Lake Road to Wolf Creek Good 11 Jan 2026 trail was fair to good.
+Lots of snow.
+Caution overflow on Mary Lake.
+No plowing in recent weeks.
+Caution wild fire prevention project in progress in the Wolf Creek / Mary Lake area with crews and equipment working on and near trail as well as possible plowed sections throughout the winter.

 Atlin Area No Report